 If the marked target’s Health drops below 35%, kill the target

 Deals 120% damage

-Hades summons a Hellhound that mirrors 80% of Hades’ max Health and absorbs 45% of the damage taken by Hades.
+Hades summons a Hellhound that inherits 80% of Hades’ max Health and 100% of the rest of his attributes.
+Additionally, the Hellhound absorbs 45% of the damage taken by Hades.

 Level 2 (Lv 81):

 The Hellhound takes 50% of the damage taken by Hades upon himself

 Level 3 (Lv 161):

 The Hellhound takes 55% of the damage taken by Hades upon himself